stivenloaiza/dev-tips-bots-backend/README.md

 - **NestJS**: Framework for creating server-side applications.
 - **Discord.js**: Library for interacting with the Discord API.
+- **Node-Telegram-Bot-API**: Library for interacting with the Telegram API.
 - **MongoDB**: NoSQL database used to store sent tips.
 - **Mongoose**: Data modeling library for MongoDB and Node.js.
 - **Swagger**: Tool for API documentation.